alloba/book-of-hours-notes/memories-and-lessons/Nameday Riddle.md

 ## Description
 Nameday Riddle

-A deceptively intricate riddle that might just teach us who we really are.
-Gervinus van Lauren was notoriously fond of these.
+A deceptively intricate riddle that might just teach us who we really are. [[Gervinus Van Lauren]] was notoriously fond of these.
 ## Sources
 - crafting
 	- [[Weaving & Knotworking]] + [[Memory]] + [[Moth]](10)